GLOBAL MARKETS-Stocks rise as dollar falls, gold rallies on Fed commentary

 By Sinéad Carew and Amanda Cooper

-NEW YORK/LONDON, Nov 28 (Reuters) - MSCI's global stock index turned higher on Tuesday while the dollar fell as a Federal Reserve official suggested that the U.S. central bank was done raising rates and could even consider rate cuts if inflation keeps easing.
+NEW YORK/LONDON, Nov 28 (Reuters) - MSCI's global stock index was advancing on Tuesday while the dollar fell as a Federal Reserve official suggested the U.S. central bank was done raising rates and could even consider rate cuts if inflation keeps easing.

-Gold prices were up more than 1%, hit a more than six-month high and tracking for their fourth consecutive gain with help from the retreating dollar and hopes for easier Fed policy.

-The U.S. dollar however hit a roughly three-and-a-half-month low against a basket of peers after Fed Governor Christopher Waller flagged the possibility of lowering the Fed policy rate in the months ahead if inflation continues to come down.
+The U.S. dollar hit a more than three-and-a-half-month low against a basket of peers after Fed Governor Christopher Waller flagged the possibility of lowering the Fed policy rate in the months ahead if inflation continues to come down.

 Waller also said he was "increasingly confident" the current interest rate setting will prove adequate to lower inflation to the Fed's 2% target.